proud609/Bastet/README.md

 - [Python](https://www.python.org/) 3.10 or higher
 - [Docker](https://www.docker.com/) installed on your machine
 - [Docker Compose](https://docs.docker.com/compose/) installed on your machine
+- [Poetry](https://python-poetry.org/) for package management, if you want to follow our instruction the version should< 2.0.0

 **Installation Steps**